JDong820/EE422C/Assignment1/deliverables/Questions.md

 Grading Questions
 -----------------

 * How will our project be built?
 Maven?
-If so, what is the POM that will be used?
+Ant?
 Make?
-If so, what is the makefile that will be used?
-Apache ant? ... etc.
+What is the build configuration?
 * What tools will grade our project?
 JUnit?
 STDOUT redirect to java?
-* Are there other design requirements other than needing a `PalFinder.java` file?
+* Are there other file requirements other than needing a `PalFinder.java` file?
 * Can we include custom build options, i.e. if the grader uses ant, we include our own XML, if the grader uses Maven we include a POM, etc.?